Bohurupee

 Bohurupee is a Bengali premier theatre group.
 Bohurupee was founded in 1948 by several active members who left the Indian People's Theatre Association.
 The group was created to present the experimental Bengali drama in unusual form.

 Early days

 After breaking away from Indian People's Theatre Association, prominent Bengali theatre personalities like Sombhu Mitra, Bijon Bhattacharya created Bohurupee in 1948.
 The group came into prominence as a composite drama form.
 This period was a period of struggle for Bohurupee.
 Between 1950 and 1958 they directed multiple important plays.
 They staged Rabindranath Tagore's play Char Adhyay in 1951.
 In 1958, they stage another work of Tagore - Raktakaravi.
 In Putulkhela (1958), which was a depiction of Ibsen's Doll's House, Bohurupee touched a sensitive contemporary issue in bold manner.
-Dasachakra (1962) was adapted from An Enemy of the People by Henrik Ibsen.
+They adapted various international plays viz.
+Dasachakra (1962), which was adapted from An Enemy of the People by Henrik Ibsen and Raja Oedipous (1964), an adaptation of Oedipus Rex by Sophocles.